CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/selecting-single-rows.md

 ```

 #### Tips with the Execute(cmd).ToSingleOrDefault&lt;T>
-* Can you used this method when there is zero one ot many records returned.
+* Use this method when there is zero or one record returned from the database.
-* If if there are many you can use restrict data on the database server using top x to get better performance
+* If there are many you can use restricted data on the database server using top x to get better performance

 ### Execute(cmd).ToSingle<T>
 ```C#